BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

             0x7f556238a00e      c3
 {{< /highlight >}}

 So the loop will write `4096` times `0xb0` on the same address.
 Fair enough, it is a waste of cycles but it will work.
 This way we can copy the 23 bytes of the shellcode.

-We need to know a couple more things are:
+We still need to know a couple things more:

-**1.** an initial **address** where to start writing our shellcode.
+**1.** an initial **address** where to start writing our shellcode to.
 Ideally, we would want to use a memory area with `write` and `execution` permissions, but there is none.
-So I will use a section that has at least `write` permissions like the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table) section.
+So we will use a section that has at least `write` permissions like the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table) section and we will deal with the execution permission later.

 {{< highlight r2 "hl_lines=3" >}}
 [0x5569ad584b18]> dm~rwx